JustAMurph/docs-1/eloquent-collections.md

 #### `getDictionary($items = null)`

 Return a dictionary of models key'd by the primary key.
-If `$items` is passed, will attempt to transform them into a dictionary'd array.
+If `$items` is passed, it will attempt to transform them into a dictionary'd array.

     $users = User::all();
     $users->getDictionary()
     {